dadhi/CsToMd/README.md

 - Clone this repo, compile *CsToMd* project, find the *CsToMd.vsix* in output and install it.
 __Or simply install__ a `vsix` extension from the [release](https://github.com/dadhi/CsToMd/releases/tag/1.0.0-preview-01).
-- In properties of you .cs file set the property `CustomTool` to `CsToMd`.
+- In properties of your .cs file, set the `CustomTool` property to `CsToMd`.
-- Save the .cs file with `/*md` and `md*/` commnents in it.
+- Save the .cs file with `/*md` and `md*/` commnents in it (or without - it will work too).
 - Check the generated .md file under the .cs file in Solution Explorer

-Play with the example project *CsToMdTest* in this repo to see how it works.
+Play with the example project [CsToMdTest](https://github.com/dadhi/CsToMd/tree/1.0.0-preview-01/CsToMdTest) in this repo to see how it works.

 **That's all for now..
 Stay tuned ;-)**